Skip to main content

 Consultation Request

 Call or submit the form.
-We collect property type, address, approximate turf square footage, project timeline, and your goals.
-The request is routed to a local Las Vegas xeriscape designer.
+We collect property type, address, water provider, approximate turf square footage, project timeline, and your goals.
+The request is routed to a local Las Vegas xeriscape provider.

 2. 02